WillSullivan/idownvotedbecause/stackoverflow/itsnotworking.md

 "It didn't work" is not an adequate description for points 3 and/or 4.

+If the problem is not directly code-related, be sure to include details about your attempts to fix the problem, what the results were, and what you expected to happen instead.
+Any relevant errors should be included in the question.

 ## Why this is worth a downvote {#whythisisworthadownvote}
 When one of these items is not provided, answerers have to guess what the missing pieces are.
 That increases the chances that their answers are incorrect, which is a waste of everyone's time.
 Without enough information to answer a question, experienced users are less likely to attempt to answer, and more likely to downvote.